WASA provides ongoing, in-depth professional learning opportunities for every member.

 /WASA/images/WASA/6.0 Resources/6.1.3 Press Releases/Download_Files/2022/WASA 2022 Summer Conference Awards Press Release.pdf

-WASA Inclusionary Practices Project is a program led by Dr. Katie Novak and Helene Paroff, meant to increase support and provide resources for staff and schools for UDL and special education.
+WASA Inclusionary Practices Project is a program led by Dr. Katie Novak and Helene Paroff, meant to increase support and UDL and special education resources for staff and schools.

 This academy is designed for those experienced district leaders, building leaders, and teacher leaders who aspire to the role of superintendent.
 Register now!